Thinking of Leaving the Bay Area? Be Aware of These Pitfalls

 Renters’ Market Emerges: Stay in the Bay Area?

 If you want to stay in the Bay Area, the rental market is shifting to favor renters rather than landlords.
 The vacancy rate in SF jumped from 3.9% in February to 6.2% in May.
+The jump in vacancy rates is translating to lower rents, and this might be an opportune time to move to a larger apartment with a proper home office.
+This rent calculator from Zumper is a good starting point to see what you can afford.

 Local landlords have been surprised by the volume of lease-breaking.
 This article reports that 1 in 13 renters in SF has broken their lease since the start of the COVID-19 pandemic, largely members of Generation Z (aged 18-25 years old).